slarmoo/.github/profile/javascript/typeConstruct/typeConstruct.md

 ## Type conversions

 JavaScript is a weakly typed language.
 That means that a variable always has a type, but the variable can change type when it is assigned a new value, or that types can be automatically converted based upon the context that they are used in.
-Sometime the results of automatic conversions can be unexpected from programmers who are use to strongly typed languages.
+Sometime the results of automatic conversions can be unexpected from programmers who are used to strongly typed languages.
 Consider the following examples.

 ```js
 2 + '3';